 What will the fare be?

-The fare will be $15 for a round-trip ticket, including free access to the Ocracoke visitors tram on the island.
-Children 5 years old or younger can ride for free as long as they are accompanied by an adult.
+The fare will be $15 for a round-trip ticket, which will include free access to the Ocracoke visitors tram on the island.
+Children 5 years old or younger ride for free as long as they are accompanied by an adult.

 Where do I leave my car?